 Access to the motor is provided through the rear glass hatch.
 Note the detail on the hinge work and dual struts.
 Everything works in harmony here.
 Motor detail is good.
-Nothing of the wow factor scale other that the surrounding carbon fibre bits.
-Front storage area is nicely carpeted featuring the same flawless hinge wok and dual strut mechanism.
+Nothing of the wow factor scale other than the surrounding carbon fibre bits.
+The front storage area is nicely carpeted featuring the same flawless hinge wok and dual strut mechanism.
 An added bonus that is not revealed in many photos is the fire extinguisher and first aid kit tucked just in front.
 Nice attention to detail!

 The undercarriage is a solid piece from front to back.
 AUTOart tried to mimic the 1:1 with look-alike carbon fibre and aerodynamic lines.
 I think they succeeded here.